Posted by: Northwest Eye in General on August 16, 2025

 Define Entropion: Causes and Symptoms

-Entropion is a concerning condition that may require entropion surgery, as it involves the inward turning of the skin around the eye, especially affecting the lower lid.
+Entropion is a concerning condition that may require surgery, as it involves the inward turning of the skin around the eye, especially affecting the lower lid.
 This inversion can lead to the eyelashes rubbing against the cornea, causing irritation, discomfort, and even potential damage to the eye.
 It’s important to understand the primary causes of entropion, which include:

 - Scarring: Previous injuries or surgical procedures may create scar tissue that pulls the lid inward, resulting in the eyelashes turning inward.